whisperity/envprobe/README.md

 ~~~
 list                List the names of saved differences.
 load                {{NAME} Load differences from a named save and apply them.
-save                {}NAME} Save changes in the environment into a named save.
 delete              Delete a named save.
 ~~~